 To support Bermuda’s UNESCO World Heritage Site, the Historic Town of St. George and its Related Fortifications, through Collaboration, Education, and Awareness.

-The St. George’s Foundation is registered with the Bermuda’s Charities Commission as a charitable organization under Charity License #454 and is a Company Limited by Guarantee.
+The St. George’s Foundation is registered with the Bermuda’s Charities Commission as a charitable organization under Charity License #454 (on February 24th, 1997) and as a Company Limited by Guarantee (in 2019).

 Board of Directors –